 - Biochemistry students can take either the Biology or the Chemistry capstone.
 Both courses start in the spring of the junior year (see above)

 Health Science Major:

 - Under some circumstances, HSCI majors may take the sports medicine capstone, which also starts in the spring of the junior year.
-Before the biology department will sign a waiver on the degree audit, there must be a signature from the chair of sports medicine.
+Before the biology department signs a waiver on the degree audit, there must be a signature from the chair of sports medicine.
 Sports medicine will not allow anyone to take their capstone unless they have completed certain prerequisites, so early planning is needed.

 Environmental Science and Studies Major:

 - Since Dr. Fitch teaches many of the courses, you will want to check with him as to their future availability.

 Students interested in pre-professional programs (pre-med, pre PA, pre-vet, pre-dental, etc.)